-45. All housing agencies shall require associated project sponsors to provide the agency with an outreach program that includes special measures designed to attract those groups identified as least likely to apply.
+44. All housing agencies shall require associated project sponsors to provide the agency with an outreach program that includes special measures designed to attract those groups identified as least likely to apply.

-Lead Agencies: Mayor's Office of Housing, Office of Community Investment and Infrastruc-

-ture, San Francisco Housing Authority
+Lead Agencies: Mayor's Office of Housing, Office of Community Investment and Infrastructure, San Francisco Housing Authority

-Funding Source: Not required.
+Not required.

 Schedule: Ongoing (part of project review)

-46. The Mayor's Office on Housing (MOH) shall work with SFHA, HSA, DPH, and nonprofit and private housing providers to develop a website providing information on affordable housing opportunities within the city, including BMRs, providing specific information about the availability of units and related registration processes, and applications.
+45. The Mayor's Office on Housing (MOH) shall work with SFHA, HSA, DPH, and nonprofit and private housing providers to develop a website providing information on affordable housing opportunities within the city, including BMRs, providing specific information about the availability of units and related registration processes, and applications.

-Lead Agency: Mayor's Office of Housing Supporting Agencies: San Francisco Housing Authority, Human Services Agency, Department of Public Health Funding Source: Program funding Schedule: Online by the end of 2010.
-Pursue a physical location following the comple- tion of the online version is up and running.
+Supporting Agencies: San Francisco Housing Authority, Human Services Agency, Department of Public Health

+Funding Source: Schedule: Online by the end of 2010.
+Pursue a physical location following the completion of the online version is up and running.

-47. The City's Human Rights Commission (HRC) will continue to support and monitor the Fair Housing Access laws and advise the Mayor's Office of Housing and the Mayor's Office on Disability on issues of accessibility and impediments to Fair Housing.
+46. The City's Human Rights Commission (HRC) will continue to support and monitor the Fair Housing Access laws and advise the Mayor's Office of Housing and the Mayor's Office on Disability on issues of accessibility and impediments to Fair Housing.
 The HRC will investigate and mediate discrimination complaints.
 When appropriate, the HRC will provide referrals to other government agencies.